malakai97/stonesmtg.com/_header_pages/retcon.md

 ### Middle School Era

 Cards from the sets that are after Old School, but before the 8th edition frame.
-This pool uses the Middle School and Legacy banned lists.

 * Scourge
 * Legions